-The latter fact, saying Apollo is offering exchangeable libraries, can be seen for instance by looking at the Apollo Client Cache.
-Apollo Client itself is not opinionated about its cache where the data is stored.
-You can use any cache which is advertised by Apollo or its community.
-That’s why there are already a few caches out there which can be used to setup a Apollo Client instance.
+Apollo is also offering exchangeable libraries which can be seen in the Apollo Client Cache.
+The Apollo Client itself is not biased toward its cache, where the data is stored, as any cache advertised by Apollo or its community works.
+There are already caches available that can be used to setup a Apollo Client instance.

-Apollo comes with plenty of built-in features which are not simple to implement yourself.
-Therefore you are able to pull all the complexity out of your applications and leave the intersection between client and server application to Apollo.
-For instance, Apollo Client makes sure to cache your request (requests are not made twice when the result is already in the cache).
-That’s a great performance boost for your application, because it saves valuable network traffic.
-In addition, Apollo Client normalizes your data.
-Hence when receiving nested data from a GraphQL query, the data is stored in a normalized data structure in your Apollo Client Cache.
-Hence you can read data from the Apollo Client Cache by an identifier and, for instance, don’t need to look up a “article” entity in an “author” entity.
-The article is referenced by its identifier in the Apollo Client Cache.
-Apart from caching and normalization, Apollo Client comes with much more features such as error management, support for pagination and optimistic UI, prefetching of data, or connecting the data layer (Apollo Client) to the view layer (e.g. React).
+Apollo comes with built-in features to pull all the complexity out of applications and handle the intersection between client and server applications.
+For instance, Apollo Client caches requests, which are not made twice when the result is already in the cache.
+The function provides a performance boost for applications, saving valuable network traffic.
+Also, Apollo Client normalizes data, so nested data from a GraphQL query is stored in a normalized data structure in the Apollo Client Cache.
+Data can be read from the Apollo Client Cache by an identifier, without looking up a “article” entity in an “author” entity.
+Beyond caching and normalization, Apollo Client comes with many more features like error management, support for pagination and optimistic UI, prefetching of data, and connection of the data layer (Apollo Client) to the view layer (e.g. React).

 Interoperability with other Frameworks

-Apollo is not only on the client-side library agnostic.
-Also on the server-side for Node.js it offers several solutions to connect to different Node.js libraries.
-Whereas Apollo Server for Express.js is the most popular choice among developers and companies, there are other solutions for Koa and Hapi on Node.js for Apollo Server as well.
+Apollo is also library agnostic on the server-side, and it offers several solutions to connect with Node.js libraries.
+Apollo Server for Express.js is one of the most popular choices among developers and companies, and there are other solutions for Koa and Hapi on Node.js for Apollo Server as well.

 Modern Data Handling with Apollo

-Do you remember the cases where you had to trigger data fetching in one of your component’s lifecycle methods in an imperative way?
-These times are over with Apollo Client, because you query your data in a declarative way with Apollo Client.
-Most often you will use a higher-order component or render prop in React which triggers a query automatically when rendering the React component.
-Only the GraphQL mutations are triggered imperatively, but only because a higher-order component or render prop gives you access to the function which executes the mutation (e.g. on a button click).
-Apollo embraces declarative programming over imperative programming.
+Remember back when we had to trigger data fetching in a component’s lifecycle methods imperatively?
+Apollo Client solves this, because its data queries are declarative.
+React often employs a higher-order component or render prop to trigger a query automatically when a component renders.
+The GraphQL mutations are triggered imperatively, but that’s only because a higher-order component or render prop grants access to the function which executes the mutation (e.g. on a button click).
+Essentially, Apollo embraces declarative programming over imperative programming.

 Modern State Management with GraphQL and Apollo